Company Logo - Home Link

 She had moved to London at the age of 22 and married a local man.
 It appears that she took up prostitution again, part-time, after the collapse of her marriage.

-In the early hours of the 30th of September, a man's horse shied away from the movement in the dark street.
+In the early hours of the 30th of September, a man's horse shied away from the movement in the dark streets.
 After the man returned to the scene with his lantern, he found the body of Elizabeth Stride.

 It is believed that the Ripper was interrupted, and the man's retreat to the pub to pick up his lantern gave the culprit enough time to flee the area.